pranit1812/Dasboard-Chathyperwater/README.md

    .\test-app.bat
    ```

-4. Open your browser to `http://localhost:5173`
+5. Open your browser to `http://localhost:5173` and enter the password to access the dashboard

 ## DynamoDB Setup